 Fireworks Trigger My Schizoaffective Anxiety

 Fireworks are very bad for my schizoaffective anxiety.
 I wanted to write about my struggle because this post will be published on the Fourth of July, a holiday known for its fireworks.
-So let me tell you about how fireworks trigger my schizoaffective anxiety.
+So, let me tell you about how fireworks trigger my anxiety.

 Before Schizoaffective Anxiety, I Loved Fireworks

-I used to love fireworks.
-I especially have a vivid memory of the summer I was 14 years old, before my freshman year of high school, when I was a teenager but still very much a kid.
-My parents took me and my brothers, Billy and John, to Disney World.
+Before anxiety, I used to love fireworks.
+I have an especially vivid memory of the summer I was 14 years old, before my freshman year of high school, when I was a teenager but still very much a kid.
+My parents took my brothers, Billy and John, and me to Disney World.
 There were fireworks at the Magic Kingdom in front of the big castle every night.
-And one night we were there, we watched a parade of Disney characters.
-I was smiling at Alice from Alice in Wonderland, because I just love both the Disney movie and the original books, and she waved at me.
+One night, when we were there, we watched a parade of Disney characters.
+I was smiling at Alice from Alice in Wonderland because I just love both the Disney movie and the original books, and she waved at me.
 I was so happy.
 The last whole year of my life when I was genuinely happy was when I was 14 years old.

 Fireworks and the Toll of Schizoaffective Anxiety

 Strangely, I still enjoyed fireworks after I first developed schizoaffective anxiety.
 Despite the symptoms, I enjoyed the vibrant displays into my 20s and early 30s.
-I remember seeing “3-D” fireworks with my husband, Tom, and a friend when Tom and I were first married.
-To this day, I am not sure why these fireworks were more 3-D than “normal” fireworks.
-We were given special glasses to view them.
+I remember seeing "3-D" fireworks with my husband, Tom, and a friend when Tom and I were first married.
+To this day, I am not sure why these fireworks were more "3-D" than normal fireworks.
+We were given special glasses to view them, though.

 I share more about how fireworks impact my schizoaffective anxiety in my video below.